LeonardLauHJ/GymMonitor-Lite/README.md

 # GymMonitor-Lite

-GymMonitor-Lite is a Kotlin/Spring Boot backend API project inspired by the GymMaster members app, with additional staff features based on the main GymMaster system.
+GymMonitor-Lite is a full-stack gym management system inspired by GymMaster.
+It includes:
+- A Kotlin/Spring Boot backend API (with PostgreSQL)
+- A Jetpack Compose Android frontend

+It demonstrates end-to-end product delivery: from database and JWT authentication to mobile UI and role-based features for both members and staff.

 It provides:
-- Member features: dashboard overview, class timetables and booking, attendance tracking (scan-in), and viewing membership details.
+- Member features: dashboard overview, class timetables and booking, attendance tracking, and viewing membership details.
 - Staff features: overview of members in their club, viewing their own class schedule, and creating new classes.
 - Shared functionality: JWT-based authentication, role-based access control, and automated membership billing.